fmkeir/property_tracker/hw_CRUD_quiz.md

 We access the first (and only) index returned to ruby, then access the "id" key which contains the id as a string.

 Q9.
 Why do we use prepared statements when performing database operations?
 A. Prepared statements simplify the syntax for inserting values into SQL commands.
 It also ensures that only a single SQL command is executed which protects against SQL injection attacks.
+It also sanitises the input and allows the user to enter non-escaped characters e.g. `'`

 ## Extension Questions